 Biomedical science instruction is incorporated throughout the four year residency.
 Formal didactic courses include medicine lecture series, surgery lecture series, advanced oral and maxillofacial surgery, advanced oral pathology, and orthognathic surgery.
 Weekly conferences consist of an oral and maxillofacial surgery teaching seminar and an anesthesia lecture series.
 Monthly multidisciplinary conferences that require the oral and maxillofacial surgery resident’s participation are the cleft palate and trauma conferences.
-Rotations other than oral and maxillofacial surgery at WVU Hospitals and Charleston Area Medical Center include: medicine, general surgery, trauma surgery, anesthesia, otolaryngology, neurosurgery and plastic surgery.
+Rotations other than oral and maxillofacial surgery at WVU Hospitals include: medicine, general surgery, trauma surgery, anesthesia, otolaryngology, neurosurgery and plastic surgery.

 The resident’s clinical responsibility progressively increases from the first through the fourth year.
 Training in the first year includes: outpatient experiences, less complex inpatient procedures, pre and postoperative care of inpatients and outpatients and night call with a senior resident.
 The formal didactic program for the includes: anesthesia lectures and conferences, medicine lectures and conferences, and advanced oral and maxillofacial surgery and physical diagnosis.
 Off-service rotations include medicine, surgery and anesthesia.

 The second year is similar to the first in clinical training.
 The formal didactic program includes surgical lectures and conferences and lectures in advanced oral and maxillofacial surgery, with off-service rotations including anesthesia, medicine and surgical rotations.